moss-genome/physcomitrellopsis_africana_genome_assembly/README.md

 ## Wengan Assembly (Pilon polishing)

-1. Purge-dups was run on the Pilon-corrected Wengan Assembly to reduce the duplication of the assembly.
+1. Purge-dups was run on the Pilon-corrected Wengan Assembly to reduce duplication of assembly.
    1. **purge_dups_pilon_pafricana_wengan_assembly.sh** runs purge-dups with information from **config_pilon_pafricana_wengan_assembly.json**. **pb.fofn** contains the path to the long-read data, and **10x.fofn** contains the path to the raw Illumina reads.

 **P. africana Wengan Assembly (Pilon polishing & purge-dups)**